susam/nimb/README.md

 NIMB IRC Matrix Bridge (NIMB) is a simple tool that can establish multiple bridges between multiple IRC channels and Matrix rooms.

-In this document we will often refer to both IRC channels and Matrix rooms as "channels" for the sake of simplicity and brevity.

 NIMB can join multiple IRC and Matrix channels simultaneously.
 Whenever it finds a new message posted to any channel it has joined, it forwards that message to a set of other channels specified via